Last updated: May 29, 2026

 Dental Lifeline Network

-Dental Lifeline WV runs Donated Dental Services in the state.
-Applicants must have no means to afford dental care and meet one of these rules: over age 65, permanently disabled, or need medically necessary dental care.
-Volunteers provide comprehensive treatment when a match is available.
-The program does not provide emergency care or cosmetic care.
+Who may qualify: Applicants must have no means to afford dental care and be over age 65, permanently disabled, or need medically necessary dental care.

-Medicare, VA, and other coverage
+Medicare, VA, and dental plans

 Original Medicare

-Medicare Advantage
+Medicare Advantage dental benefits

 Veterans